Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 ## Potential Microcontroller Solutions

 1. Single Microcontroller
-   - If we used a single high preformance microcontroller it would handle all the tasks for the tool.
+   - If we used a single high performance microcontroller it would handle all the tasks for the tool.
-   - Some advantages to this would be a simplier hardware design due to fewer components, more efficient communication due to all tasks being managed by the same microcontroller, and it would be easier to debug and maintain since it is a single microcontroller.
+   - Some advantages to this would be a simpler hardware design due to fewer components, more efficient communication due to all tasks being managed by the same microcontroller, and it would be easier to debug and maintain since it is a single microcontroller.
    - Some disadvantages are with a more advanced microcontroller it will be more expensive, there is a single point of failure, and the programming will take longer due to all of the tasks the microcontroller will need to complete.

 2. Multiple Microcontrollers
-   - If we used multiple lower prefomance microcontrollers we could distribute the tasks.
+   - If we used multiple lower performance microcontrollers we could distribute the tasks.
    - Some advantages to this would be that each microcontroller could be developed and tested independently leading to decreased design and debug time.
    - Some disadvantages are due to having multiple microcontrollers the communication between all of them could be more complex, increased delays due to having to communicate between the microcontrollers, and the design would need to incorporate more hardware.

 Our design needs to handle PWM and tachometer signal processing, user-inputs, different operating modes, communication with the display and other subsystems.
-Due to the design considerations we will be pursuing a single high preformance microcontroller for our fan diagnostic tool.
+Due to the design considerations we will be pursuing a single high performance microcontroller for our fan diagnostic tool.

 ## Potential Display Solutions

-1. Charatcer LCD Display (Liquid-Crystal Display)
+1. Character LCD Display (Liquid-Crystal Display)
    - Character LCD displays are able to display letters, numbers, and punctuation.
 [4]
    - Some advantages for this type of display are it is easy to program, it has low power consumption, and it is inexpensive.
 [4]
    - Some disadvantages for this type of display is it can only display letters, numbers, and punctuation.
 It also is limited on the colors it is able to display.